genderkit/genderkit/_resources/referral-appointment.md

 description: Information about what to expect when asking for a referral to a gender service
 ---

+To get access to specialist medical and surgical treatment on the NHS, you normally need to be referred to an NHS gender service.

-### What happens when I ask for a referral?
+### How do I get a referral?

+Make an appointment to speak to your GP.
+This could be an appointment to speak on the telephone, or an appointment to speak in person.

+In this appointment, you should tell your GP that you want them to refer you to a gender service.

-The person referring you should ask you a few questions.
+Your GP will ask you a few questions.
 This is so they can provide the information that the service they are referring you to has asked for.
 There is a list of common questions you might be asked further down the page.

-If you are in England, you may be asked which gender service you wish to be referred to.

 The person referring you may take your height, weight, blood pressure, and waist size, and may ask you to have some blood drawn for testing.

-The person referring you might also ask you if you want to update your name or gender on their records.
+They might also ask you if you want to update your name or gender on their records.

+If you are living in England, you may be asked which gender service you wish to be referred to.

-If you are asking for a referral to a service for children and young people, your GP may suggest you are referred to your local Child and Adolescent Mental Health Services (CAMHS) first, who may ask you the questions above and may also ask you more questions, particularly around your mental health.
+If you are under 17, your GP may suggest you are referred to your local Child and Adolescent Mental Health Services (CAMHS) first, who may ask you the questions above and may also ask you more questions, particularly around your mental health.

-### What should not happen when I ask for a referral?

-The person who you have asked for a referral should *not*:
+The person who you have asked for a referral:

--   ask you to let them examine your chest or genitalia
+-   should *not* ask you to let them examine your chest or genitalia
--   tell you to go to a mental health service or counsellor (unless you are under 18)
+-   should *not* tell you to go to a mental health service or counsellor (unless you are under 18)
--   tell you that no help is available to you
+-   should *not* tell you that no help is available to you

+### What can I do beforehand?

+Think about whether it would be helpful to have someone with you when you ask for a referral.
+Do you find it difficult to explain things clearly?
+Do you feel able to say no to things you are not comfortable with?
+Would having someone else there make you feel more comfortable?

+You’ll be asked a number of questions as part of being referred to a gender service.
+We’ve listed common questions below.
+You might want to think about them beforehand, so that you feel confident to answer them in your appointment.

 ### What might I be asked?